For showtimes for To Have and Have Not, click here.

 But any hesitation Hawks had immediately went away after he did a screen test using the now classic “Whistle” scene.

-Despite his confidence though, Warner Brothers was hesitant about the newcomer and required him to test others.
-Little did they know that they would soon be dubbing her “The Look”.
+Despite the director's confidence, Warner Brothers was hesitant about the newcomer and required him to test others.
+Little did they know that they would soon be dubbing her “The Look."

 When Bogie and Bacall began working together on the set, the pair got along well.